 And then there’s lecithin.
 Wait… what exactly is it?
 I had actually never heard of it before a close relative said he was using it to help lower his cholesterol and that it was working remarkably well.
 After hearing his story, my natural curiosity took over and I had to know more.
-So we sent a query to a few nutritionists asking just exactly was this stuff, what it did, and if there were any side effects.
+So we sent a query to a few nutritionists asking just exactly was this stuff was, what it did and if there were any side effects.

 Thankfully I got into contact with Jacquie Eubanks the staff RN at Professional Supplement Center who really helped me see the light in terms of what exactly lecithin was and why it could be helpful.